MSSQL for Pentester: Command Execution with xp_cmdshell

 Reverse shell using reverse shell generator

-A listener can be started at port 4444 on the kali machine and the powershell encoded payload can be copied in the xp_cmdshell.
-Here we are using the Powershell #3 (Base64) payload.
+Meanwhile, we can start a listener at port 4444 on the Kali machine and copy the PowerShell encoded payload into xp_cmdshell.
+Here, we are using the PowerShell #3 (Base64) payload.

-The entire payload can be pasted after the xp_cmdshell command in the shell.
+Next, paste the entire payload after the xp_cmdshell command within the shell.

-Observe that once the payload is executed from the the xp_cmdshell a reverseshell connection is obtained at port 4444.
+Observe that once the payload executes viaxp_cmdshell, a reverse shell connection is successfully established on port 4444.

 rlwrap nc -lvnp 4444